3 min readThe Sale Process

 • The due diligence period and timeline

-• An exclusivity clause, typically 30--60 days where you agree not to
+• An exclusivity clause — typically 30–60 days where you agree not to talk to other buyers

 • A target closing date

-What an LOI Doesn't Cover
+What It Doesn't Cover

 Signing an LOI commits you to work toward a deal in good faith.
 It doesn't commit you to close.

-Should You Have an Attorney Review It?
+Should an Attorney Review It?

 Yes.
-Even though an LOI is non-binding, the terms it sets create real momentum.
-Practically speaking, it's hard to renegotiate meaningfully after both parties have signed.
+Even though an LOI is non-binding, the terms it sets create real momentum — practically speaking, it's hard to meaningfully renegotiate after both parties have signed.

 Pay particular attention to the exclusivity clause.
 It's the provision that stops you from running a parallel process, which is leverage you give up the moment you sign.
+Make sure the window is reasonable and the buyer has shown enough substance to deserve it.

 Price vs. Proceeds

-One thing worth understanding before you sign: the price in an LOI is the purchase price.
+One thing worth understanding before you sign: the number in an LOI is the purchase price.
 Your actual net proceeds depend on transaction structure, taxes (capital gains vs. ordinary income), broker commissions, attorney fees, and any working capital adjustments at close.